hkiyomaru/pu-learning/README.md

 # PU Learning Algorithms: Implementation Collection

-This repository contains a collection of notebooks that implement algorithms discussed in the paper "[Learning from positive and unlabeled data: a survey](https://arxiv.org/abs/1811.04820)."
+This repository contains a collection of notebooks that implement algorithms introduced in the paper "[Learning from positive and unlabeled data: a survey](https://arxiv.org/abs/1811.04820)."

 **Disclaimer**: This is not the official implementation.
-Although we carefully implemented the algorithms, we cannot guarantee that the implementation is correct.
+Although we carefully implemented the algorithms, we do not guarantee that the implementation is correct.
 If you find any bugs, please let us know by creating an issue.

 ## Requirements